kirilllzaitsev/vision_mtl/README.md

 |:---|:---:|:---:|
 | Artifacts link | [Google Drive](https://drive.google.com/drive/folders/1mYasCMG0rRmwL89hDWKKnIuDp4oi64vu?usp=sharing) | [Google Drive](https://drive.google.com/drive/folders/1lY0gtYrb8deWwzfkIn4M5NpOOYPKuxI4?usp=sharing)

-An example on how to use these artifacts can be found in `notebooks/get_model_metrics.ipynb`.
+An example of how to use these artifacts can be found in `notebooks/get_model_metrics.ipynb`.

 To load a pretrained model and make predictions, the following code can serve as a reference: